 This course is designed to focus on the science of food and nutrition.
 Experiences will include food safety and sanitation, culinary technology, food preparation and dietary analysis to develop a healthy life style with pathways to career readiness.
 Laboratory based experiences strengthen comprehension of concepts and standards outlined in Sciences, Technology, Engineering and Math (STEM) education.

-*Information and Communication Technology (9th grade only):
+Intro to Information Technology (9th grade only):